waynarbocangel/cse112-sp22-group1/admin/cipipeline/phase1.md

 Our pipeline file is located in .github/workflows folder.

-GitHub Actions and pipeline runs when there is a push to the following branches: front-end_drop, back-end_drop, and ci-cd-pipeline-1.
-It also runs on pull requests to the branches front-end_drop, back-end_drop, and main.
+This is what we currently have for our CI/CD Pipeline.
+Each developer will have their own branch that they will update.
+Then they can create a pull request to have their code merged into either the front end or back end branch.
+There will be checks that need to be passed before merging into these branches.
+Finally at the end, pull requests can be made to merge into the main branch.

 ## GitHub Actions
 - We will use this for automating most of our testing and code styling checks.
 We can configure it in the pipeline.yml file
+- GitHub Actions runs when there is a push to the following branches: front-end_drop, back-end_drop, and ci-cd-pipeline-1.
+- It also runs on pull requests to the branches front-end_drop, back-end_drop, and main.

 ## Generate JSDocs